If you have multiple devices in your home – and we all probably do – then you definitely want an easy way to share photos from one device to another.

 It’s truly cross-platform: you can upload from any device with a desktop version, browser version, and app version of Amazon Cloud Drive.
 All versions have drag and drop functionality.

-CONS: It’s not technically free (since you have to be a Prime member to access it, so that’s $99-120/year) but if you’re like me, paying for Prime is about getting free shipping, and any other perks feel like icing on the cake.
+CONS: It’s not technically free (since you have to be a Prime member to access it and that’s $99-120/year) but if you’re like me, paying for Prime is about getting free shipping, and any other perks feel like icing on the cake.

 It only holds photos – any other files, including videos, apply to your storage limit for Amazon Drive.
 Sidecar files for raw files also count against that storage quota.